 #1.
-Despite the economic turmoil and unemployment at its peak last year, individual donors and corporations rose to the challenge as they made up 69% of total giving in 2020 and the top 10 donors gave almost $22B.
+Despite the economic turmoil and unemployment at its peak last year, individual donors and corporations rose to the challenge as they made up 69% of total giving in 2020.
+The top 10 donors gave almost $22B.
 While this may come as a surprise, it reflects a direct response to the economic devastation inflicted by the COVID-19 pandemic on communities across the country.

 Total giving grew over the previous year for a grand total of $471.44 billion, that is more than $1.2 billion per day!
-During 2020, a wide range of informal philanthropic behaviors by individuals (i.e., mutual aid efforts, person-to-person giving, and online giving—which reached its highest share of total giving on record) were all heightened.
+During 2020, a wide range of informal philanthropic behaviors by individuals were all heightened.
+This includes mutual aid efforts, person-to-person giving, and online giving—which reached its highest share of total giving on record.
 It will be worthwhile to track which of these more informal behaviors, if any, have lasting effects on giving going forward.

-#3 – Religion was the largest sub sector receiving 28% ($131.08 billion) of charitable giving.
-Religious giving (broadly defined as giving to congregations, religious education, missionary societies, religious media and the like) grew one percent this past year.
+#3.
+Religion was the largest sub sector receiving 28% ($131.08 billion) of charitable giving.
+Religious giving grew one percent this past year.
+(Religious giving is giving to congregations, religious education, missionary societies, religious media.)

 Because the giving was largely driven by external economic factors, the long term effects of the pandemic on the future of religious giving is yet to be seen.

 Lake Institute’s early COVID-19 Congregational Study found that 84% of congregations had the ability to accept contributions online before or right after the pandemic began.